-Reduce the forage value for the CSA player as follows. :
+Reduce the forage value for the CSA player as follows:

-- i) Reduce the CSA forage value for counties north of the Potomac river by one if the Union player controls either the Shenandoah Valley or Potomac River. - ii) Reduce the CSA forage value for counties north of the Potomac river by one on the 14th turn after the first CSA infantry unit crosses the Potomac River - iii) Reduce the CSA forage value for counties north of the Potomac river by an additional one on the 20th turn after the first CSA infantry unit crosses the Potomac River. - iv) (OPTIONAL) Reduce both the CSA and USA forage values for all counties in rain turns. - v) (OPTIONAL) The forage value of a county shall also be modified based upon a unit's location as follows: - +1 if unit is in or adjacent to a town or city hex (for a list of towns see levy value sheet) - -1 if unit is in a mountain, woods or swamp hex. - -1 if unit is stacked with an infantry division
+- i) Reduce the CSA forage value for counties north of the Potomac river by one if the Union player controls either the Shenandoah Valley or Potomac River. - ii) Reduce the CSA forage value for counties north of the Potomac river by one on the 15th turn after the first CSA infantry unit crosses the Potomac River. - iii) Reduce the CSA forage value for counties north of the Potomac river by an additional one on the 22nd turn after the first CSA infantry unit crosses the Potomac River. - iv) Reduce the CSA forage value for counties north of the Potomac by an additional one on the 29th turn after the first CSA infantry unit crosses the Potomac River. - (OPT.)
+Reduce both the CSA and USA forage values for all counties by one in rain turns. v) - vi) (OPT.)
+The forage value of a county shall also be modified based upon a unit's location as follows:

++1 if unit is in or adjacent to a town or city hex (for a list of towns see levy value sheet)

+- -1 if unit is in a mountain, woods, or swamp hex. - -1 if unit is stacked with an infantry division. •